The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Introduction

 \FloatBarrier

 \FloatBarrier

-This contrast is the starting point of the paper.
-Does a small quoted residual imply that enforcing parity is costless and riskless?
-Answering this question requires separating two propositions.
-First, put--call parity is an identity over terminal payoffs.
-Second, the arbitrage trade that enforces this identity is a strategy that must be maintained along a pre-maturity path.
-The former is a static relation at expiration; the latter is a path-dependent implementation problem exposed to daily settlement, variation margin, funding costs, nonsynchronous execution, illiquidity, and finite capital.
+This contrast motivates the paper.
+Put--call parity contains two distinct claims.
+The first is a terminal-payoff identity.
+The second is the stronger claim that the strategy enforcing this identity is economically risk-free in practice.
+The former is exact by construction.
+The latter need not follow once daily settlement, variation margin, funding costs, nonsynchronous execution, illiquidity, and finite capital are taken seriously.

-A parity-enforcement position may have a deterministic terminal payoff, yet this does not guarantee that the implementation path is risk-free.
-The trader must absorb interim mark-to-market losses, and an adverse price path can force additional capital injections or involuntary position reduction.
-Hence, even if visible residuals are compressed by arbitrage activity, the risks and capital commitment embedded in implementation need not vanish with them.
-This paper focuses precisely on this distinction.
-I examine whether a systematic wedge attributable to implementation risk and capital constraints can be observed in carry space even when visible price-space residuals converge to near zero.
+Consider an arbitrageur, Bob, who observes a positive put--call parity residual and enters \(+C-P-F\): long call, short put, and short futures.
+At maturity, the option-implied forward and the futures leg offset, so the terminal payoff is deterministic and the residual is harvested.
+At inception, the position may require little net capital because its terminal exposure is nearly hedged.
+But the trade is not capital-free along the path.
+If the index rises, Bob's short futures leg generates an immediate variation-margin cash outflow, while the offsetting option gain is not paid into the futures margin account as same-day cash.
+If the index later falls, the futures leg generates a cash inflow that can be withdrawn or invested.
+Thus, parity enforcement is not only a terminal payoff identity; it is also a pre-maturity cash-management problem.
+A parity arbitrage can be cheap to enter, but costly to survive.

+This paper studies that survival-capital channel.
+The relevant burden is not only the initial margin assigned at inception, but the pathwise cash support required to keep the position alive under daily variation settlement.
+Interim cash deficits must be funded, and interim cash surpluses carry an opportunity cost.
+The cost of maintaining the trade therefore depends jointly on the scale of interim cash-flow exposure and the price of funding liquidity.

-To this end, I extract option-implied discount factors from minute-level NBBO data on S\&P~500 and Russell~2000 options, and construct the carry gap by comparing them with a bootstrapped OIS curve, following the identification approach of \citet{AB21}.
+To measure this channel, I extract option-implied discount factors from minute-level NBBO data on S\&P~500 and Russell~2000 options, following the identification approach of \citet{AB21}.
+I then construct the carry gap by comparing these option-implied discount factors with a bootstrapped OIS curve.

-The results are consistent along three dimensions.
-First, the carry gap is centered in positive territory in both markets, exhibiting distributional properties difficult to attribute to microstructure noise or measurement error.
-Second, it retains a pronounced low-frequency structure and regime-dependent persistence even after daily aggregation.
-Third, these patterns survive a range of robustness checks.
+The empirical results have three main features.
+First, the carry gap is centered in positive territory in both markets, with distributional properties difficult to attribute to microstructure noise or measurement error alone.
+Second, it retains pronounced low-frequency structure and regime-dependent persistence after daily aggregation.
+Third, these patterns survive out-of-sample validation, residual-stationarity diagnostics for the baseline level relation, and an alternative-benchmark analysis using Treasury constant-maturity yields.